Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Will a GRE prep course raise my score?

-In the context of using a prep course to study versus not using one, you will almost always score better on the exam having studied with a dedicated prep course.
-And if you don’t score better, most prep companies will give you your money back through their score increase guarantee program.
+In the context of using a prep course to study versus not using one, you will almost always score better on the exam having studied with a dedicated course.
+And if you don’t score better, most review companies will give you your money back through their score increase guarantee program.